NotTheDBA/TriviaGame/readme.md

 * Add button to reset game.

 ## Future enhancement ideas
-* multiple trivia topic selections, stored in separate json files.
-* add a difficulty that gives more or less time
-* set time based on the number of questions available
+* Auto-advance to next question/eliminate 'Next' buton.
 * Display running count of correct answers and questions left.
+* Multiple trivia topic selections, stored in separate json files.
+* Add a difficulty that gives more or less time.
+* Set time based on the number of questions available.